Article Overview: Best Black History Sites, Best Black History National Parks

 What this extraordinary museum does is to engage its visitors in understanding the legacy of America’s racial injustice.
 They also provide a link from the past to current social issues such as mass incarceration of African-Americans and police violence.

-To truly understand and appreciate the history that isn’t taught in today’s schools, I recommend Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II by Douglas A. Blackmon.
+To truly understand and appreciate the history that isn’t being taught in schools today, I recommend Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II by Douglas A. Blackmon.

 #9.
 The National Memorial for Peace and Justice